Matthewalvarado25/configure-ad/README.md

 </p>
 <br />

--Restart and then log back into Dc-1 as user: mydomain.com\labuser
+- Restart and then log back into Dc-1 as user: mydomain.com\labuser